gk646/magique/src/external/cxstructs/README.md

-cleaned up version of the cxstructs library
+Cleaned up version of the `cxstructs` library

-only contains headers that are actually used
+Only contains headers that are actually used